Last Updated on October 25, 2021 by Jim Ferri

 The Best Place to Visit in England: London

 Most travelers begin their tour of England with a tour of London.
 It’s a world-class city in all respects, offering travelers art, culture, shopping, dining, heritage and everything else in-between.
-It’s the very best place to visit in England.
+It’s the very best place to first visit in England.

 Furthermore, London is also home to some of the most iconic attractions in the world.
 From the double-decker bus to the red telephone box, from black cabs to the Tate Modern, London’s sites are instantly recognizable.